peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 ## Goal

-We have a log from a web server in text form.
+We have a log from a cluster of web servers in text form.
 We are seeking to understand if there are problems that need addressing.
-We also want some basic statistical figures that gives us a hint about the load of the system.
+We also want some basic statistical figures that gives us a hint if there are performance issues within the system.

 ## Let's make a plan